eyenx/blog/src/_posts/2020-04-26-how-to-set-up-your-own-matrix-homeserver-with-federation.md

-# How to set up your own matrix.org homeserver with federation

 First of all let's get one thing out of the way.
 If think this will be a blog post about Keanu Reeves starring in his A-role you are wrong.
 Although I love The Matrix, and I'm talking just about the first movie, this blog post will be about setting up your own homeserver of [matrix.org](https://matrix.org).
 Matrix is an open network for secure, decentralized communication.

 "Oh yet another chat tool?
 I've got telegram running and I'm fine", you might think that. **BUT** Matrix isn't quite the same.
 It's **decentralized**.
 There isn't a central server.
 And it is also **federated** and of course: **opensource**.